A meeting was held on Monday, 4/3/2024, at the Council’s headquarters March 4, 2024; News, Council News

 February 20, 2024

-Mr. Peter Millett, Chairman of the Board of Directors of the Libyan British Council, participated in which he thanked and expressed his pleasure at meeting the Libyan Business Owners’ Council, To be well received and interested in pursuing cooperation between the two councils, he stressed the importance of continuing these meetings in support of the bonds of cooperation.
+Mr. Peter Millett, Chairman of the Board of Directors of the Libyan British Council, participated and thanked the Libyan Business Owners’ Council for the opportunity to meet.
+To ensure a positive reception and interest in pursuing cooperation between the two councils, he stressed the importance of continuing these meetings to strengthen the bonds of collaboration.
 Ms. Catherine Wilde, Deputy British Ambassador to Libya, also participated.
-In a speech praising the development and growth of trade with Libya to reach 10 percent over the past two years Of the total $1.700 billion of British exports abroad, a good figure in the context of trade transactions between the two countries.
+In a speech praising the development and growth of trade with Libya to reach 10 percent over the past two years, of the total $1.700 billion of British exports abroad, a good figure in the context of trade transactions between the two countries.

 A range of issues of common interest were discussed, including: